Saturday, December 15, 2007

 common examples are:

-The lawer advised me to read the contract carefully.
+The lawer advised me to read the contract carefully.6.
+Reporting what people say

 The fall in demand forced us to cut production